 I was familiar with our abilities to heal ourselves from the inside out and thinking and acting greater than the circumstances of our lives when I started writing poetry 8 1/2 years ago.
 Despite all outward conditions and never having run a day in my life, I went on to run the 2009 Boston Marathon shortly after coming out of a leg brace and being told I should prepare myself to be in a wheelchair for the rest of my life.

 With any journey there were many triumphs and a lot of trials, tribulations and setbacks.

-After reading You Are The Placebo, partnering with Jeffrey Spratt, muscular therapist and dedicating myself heart and soul to this journey, I feel that I have traction in my healing that manifested in Wednesday evening's training run.
+After reading You Are The Placebo, partnering with Dr. Ryan and dedicating myself heart and soul to this journey, I feel that I have traction in my healing that manifested in Wednesday evening's training run.

 I had to beat my time by two minutes from what I was running in training runs.

 Last weekend we went to a wedding reception where runners and fast runners were in attendance.
 I found myself sharing my story with a couple that Tom had met while I was talking with the father of the groom.
 He told me I had to meet them.
 We were talking about my journey and the words my goal is to somehow run a 12:00 minute/mile pace fell out of my mouth.
 When I was training for Boston I ran an 11:00 minute/mile pace pushing myself during training runs.
 In the 2008 Tufts 10K I found myself "Running with God" and coming to the finish line four minutes under what I had visualized for the race that day with a sub 14:00 minute/mile pace.